 10 Tips for Finding Antiques on Facebook Marketplace

 3. Don't use the automatic message "is this item still available?".
-When you click on the button to send a message, facebook automatically puts in this message for you and as a seller getting the same message multiple times can be super annoying and you have no idea if anyone is actually willing to come pick up the piece.
+When you click on the button to send a message, Facebook automatically puts in this message for you.
+But what you may not realize is that the seller is on the other end getting multiple identical messages about that piece over and over again.
+Getting the same message multiple times can be super annoying and you have no idea if anyone is actually willing to come pick up the piece, it also doesn't make you stand out in the seller's mind.
 I like to start out my conversation with something like- "I'm able to come at X time (or whenever is convenient for you), what is the best way to pay- cash or venmo?"
 A lot of the items I've sold on Marketplace are not even that special, but if they were priced correctly they would go FAST.
 At one point I had over ten messages from potential buyers about this red bench I was selling for my mom that had been in her old office.

-I priced it at $20 because we just wanted to get rid of it.
-I got flooded with messages and I couldn't keep any of the generic ones straight, it became difficult to answer the same question over and over- is this item still available?
+I priced it at $20 because we just wanted to get rid of it and I got flooded with messages.
+I couldn't keep any of the generic ones straight, it became difficult to answer the same question over and over- "is this item still available"?
 It technically was, but I had two people that had offered to pick it up, but hadn't confirmed a time, someone that could FOR SURE come get it tomorrow, and several others offering lower than the asking price (which when something is priced this low is a bit insulting).
 I finally ended up selling it to someone that promised they were coming right now and didn't try to haggle the price.
 Which brings me to my next tip...

 4. Negotiate in messenger before you go.
 As an introvert myself I find it incredibly difficult to haggle face-to-face so online behind a screen is SO much easier.
 I think it's also considerate to the seller as well, don't waste their time by coming all the way to see a piece if you are going to offer an insulting amount.
 Now if there is a flaw or damage that wasn't noticeable or mentioned in the listing then I think a lower offer would be completely acceptable in person.